Digital Scripts

 Prequeue Decision-Making

-In a traditional phone script, you can create an IVRClosed Automated phone menu that allows callers to interact through voice commands, key inputs, or both, to obtain information, route an inbound voice call, or both. menu using the Menu action.
+In a traditional phone script, you can create an IVRClosed Interactive Voice Response.
+Automated phone menu contacts use via voice or key inputs to obtain information, route an inbound voice call, or both. menu using the Menu action.
 In the menu, you can present the contact a series of options, and assign an appropriate ACD skill to them depending on the option they pick.

 In digital scripts, you cannot create an IVR in the same way, but you can determine the contact's needs in other ways.
 For example, you can: